radajakub/ObjectReconstruction/README.md

 - `--fundamental-threshold <float>` - threshold for computing inliers from disparity maps using sampson reprojection error (`default 0.05`)

 For example: `python src/dense.py --scene scene_1 --in out/ --out out/scene_1` computes the dense point cloud for scene `scene_1` and saves it together with disparity maps.
+The disparity maps from the intermediate step are loaded from `out/scene_1/rectified/stereo_out.mat`.